Cardiac Electrophysiology Services

 What Is Electrophysiology?

 Electrophysiology treats your heart’s electrical system.
-EPs work with patients who have arrhythmias of all types.
+EPs test for heart arrhythmias of all types.
 Some arrhythmias (heart rhythm disturbances) are relatively minor and need only medication or monitoring.
 Others are more complex.

 EPs perform interventional (nonsurgical) procedures such as cardiac ablation to cure arrhythmias.
 They also treat patients who need implantable devices to regulate their heartbeat.
 These devices include pacemakers and implantable cardioverter defibrillators (ICDs).